r05323028/sequence-tagger/README.md

 This tagger is based on `tensorflow` and `fastText`.
 You need to prepare training, testing data and char, word embedding by yourself.
-Now, the model is only support for binary classification i.e., `TARGET` and `OTHER` but you can easily modify the code to extend model to multiclass version.
+Now, the model is only support for binary classification i.e., `TARGET` and `OTHER` but you can easily modify the code to extend the model to multiclass version.

 ## Install requirements